amitadate/EECS-337-NLP-Project-02/README.md

  ## Transformations

- We have given below otions to a user to choose from:
+ We have given the following options to a user to choose from:

  1) Transform to Healthy
  2) Transform to Non-Healthy